The double dihedral Dunkl total angular momentum algebra: Introduction

-The two main results of this article are a characterisation of the structure of finite-dimensional irreducible representations with respect to a triangular subalgebra (\cref{thm:AllWeightSpace}) and a coarse classification of the finite-dimensional irreducible representations of $\tama$ (Theorem~\ref{thm:ClassiLabel}).
-By the latter, we mean the following: to any finite-dimensional irreducible representation of $\tama$, we attach a tuple of weights and describe an explicit system of equations that such tuples must satisfy.
-In addition to those two main results, we also give the properties of unitary finite-dimensional representations (\cref{prop:UnitModule}), and when the parameter function is ``small'' (Definition~\ref{def:smallkappa}), we show that only specific representations, which we call ``triangle-representations'' (\cref{def:mono-type}), can appear as finite-dimensional irreducible $\tama$-representations and we give explicit realisation of them (\cref{thm:SmallKappaRealisation,thm:ClassiSmallKappa}).
+The main results of this article are a characterisation of the structure of finite-dimensional irreducible representations with respect to a triangular subalgebra (\cref{thm:AllWeightSpace}) and a coarse classification (see \cref{sec:CoClass}) of finite-dimensional irreducible representations of $\tama$ (Theorem~\ref{thm:ClassiLabel}).
+Moreover, we study properties of unitary finite-dimensional representations (\cref{prop:UnitModule}).
+When the parameter function is ``small'' (Definition~\ref{def:smallkappa}), we show that only specific representations can appear as finite-dimensional irreducible $\tama$-representations (\cref{thm:ClassiSmallKappa}).
+Such representations resemble the monogenic polynomials and we call them ``triangle-representations'' (\cref{def:mono-type}).
+For these representations, we are able to describe a basis of weight vectors with explicit actions (\cref{prop:MonoMaxi}).

-To achieve the results described in the previous paragraph, the main novelty here is the introduction of a subalgebra $\TriSubAlg$ of $\tama$ with a weight theory and a ``triangular'' factorisation (\cref{prop:triangstruc}) that essentially captures the full action of $\tama$ (\cref{prop:WS_1D_If_HWS_1D}).
-Using this subalgebra, we are able, for example, to describe a basis of specific triangle-representations similar to the polynomial monogenics with explicit actions (\cref{prop:MonoMaxi}).
-The existence of this triangular subalgebra is particular to the double dihedral total angular momentum algebra and it is unlikely that a similar subalgebra is present for general $W$.
+To achieve the results described in the previous paragraph, we introduce a subalgebra $\TriSubAlg$ of $\tama$ with a ``triangular'' factorisation (\cref{prop:triangstruc}) and a weight theory to essentially capture the full action of $\tama$ (\cref{prop:WS_1D_If_HWS_1D}).
+The existence of this triangular subalgebra is particular to the double dihedral case and is not guaranteed for general $W$.
 Nevertheless, this subalgebra is well suited to treat the case of arbitrary products of dihedral groups and hence the case studied in this article is a stepping stone to a study of the general representation theory when $W=\dih_{2m_1}\times \dots \times \dih_{2m_n}\subset \Ortho(2n)$.

 We now go through the structure of the article.
 First, Section~\ref{sec:IniDefs} introduces the needed conventions and notions on dihedral groups and double coverings.
-The Dunkl total angular momentum algebra for the group $W=\dih_{2m_1}\times\dih_{2m_2}$ is then presented in Section~\ref{sec:tama}.
+The Dunkl TAMA for the group $W=\dih_{2m_1}\times\dih_{2m_2}$ is then presented in Section~\ref{sec:tama}.
 Section~\ref{sec:ladder} defines ladder operators and the triangular subalgebra $\TriSubAlg$.
 Finally, Section~\ref{sec:rep} contains the main results of the papers, their proofs, and examples.